jared52005/Monitor/Setup_STM32.md

-# Wireshark setup
+# Wireshark and STM3240G-EVAL setup
+**Dependency:** Used development kit [STM32F40G-EVAL](https://www.st.com/en/evaluation-tools/stm3240g-eval.html) from STMicroelectronics
-How to setup Wireshark to work with monitors.
+How to setup Wireshark to work with the development kit

  * Compile and upload firmware or upload precompiled firmware `STM324xG_EVAL.hex` in release.
  * Start Wireshark using `wireshark -k -i TCP@127.0.0.1:19000` for Datagram tracing or `wireshark -k -i TCP@127.0.0.1:19001` for SocketCAN tracing.
 Obviously instead of `127.0.0.1` you will use IP address of used monitor.